andrewharvey/abs2pgsql/2011-census/README.md

 You should ensure you have set your [PG environment variables](http://www.postgresql.org/docs/current/static/libpq-envars.html) correctly prior to running the make command.

+## Tweaking your PostgreSQL database
+A fully loaded census_2011 schema will contain a lot of tables.
+The main reason for so many tables is each DataPack Profile Table will be stored as a PostgreSQL table once for each geographic structure for which there is data released.
+This results in a lot of tables.
+As such you will probably need to increase the `max_locks_per_transaction` option in your postgresql.conf file.

 # Using a DB Dump
 Eventually I will publish a pg_dump of the loaded database, so if you wish you can simply load the dump rather than build up and load the data